Exoplanet– a planet that orbits a star outside the solar system.

 Enter NASA’s Kepler Space Telescope, launched in 2009 to inaugurate what we could call the “modern” era of planet hunting.
 Kepler settled into an Earth-trailing orbit, then fixed its gaze on a small patch of sky.
 It stared at that patch for four years.

 Within that small patch were some 150,000 stars.
 Kepler was waiting to catch tiny dips in the amount of light coming from individual stars, caused by planets crossing in front of them.
-The result: more than 2,000 confirmed exoplanets were sifted from the data, the bulk of the nearly 3,300 confirmed so far, with more than 2,400 planetary candidates as scientists continue to mine Kepler’s observations.
+The result: more than 2,000 confirmed exoplanets were sifted from the data, the bulk of the more than 3,300 confirmed so far, with more than 2,400 planetary candidates as scientists continue to mine Kepler’s observations.

 The Kepler mission faced its own skeptical audience in the 1990s.
 Four times, NASA rejected the designs proposed by William Borucki of the NASA Ames Research Center in Moffet Field, California.
 Borucki, now retired, finally won approval in 2001.